surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge-XT.md

 ### Finding Patches

-To find presets by patch name, simply click on the magnifier glass icon to the left of the preset name area.
+To find patches by name, simply click on the magnifier glass icon to the left of the patch name area.
-You may see Surge XT first update the preset database before being able to type in your search query.
+You may see Surge XT first update the patch database before being able to type in your search query.

-You can also search for presets by **author** or **category** by typing "AUTHOR=" or "CATEGORY=", followed by your search query.
+You can also search for patches by **author** or **category** by typing "AUTHOR=" or "CATEGORY=", followed by your search query.

 ### The Save Dialog